- Stoke surf house dorm accommodation or camping accommodation

 The best way to get to camp from San Sebastian airport is to take bus e21 or e23 bus from the airport to San Sebastian which run about every 30 minutes.
-Get off at the Amara bus stop.
-From here – if you are in time for the 12.30pm pickup From San Sebastian, meet us outside the Maria Christina Hotel.
-If not – head to San Pelaio Train station via the Euskotren located across the road from Amara station and make sure you let us know when to come and collect you from Zarautz!
+Get off at the Amara bus stop and across the road you’ll find the San Pelaio Train station.
+Jump on the Euskotren and make sure you let us know when to come and collect you from Zarautz!

-RENFE TRAIN – The train station in the centre of San Sebastián the “Estación del Norte”, offers connections to numerous Spanish cities including Madrid and Barcelona, and to international destinations such as Paris and Lisbon. if you arrive by RENFE Train you can either walk or taxi to Maria Christina for a 12.30 pickup or make your way to the EUSKOTREN to make your way to San Pelaio Station for pre arranged pickup from there.
+RENFE TRAIN – The train station in the centre of San Sebastián the “Estación del Norte”, offers connections to numerous Spanish cities including Madrid and Barcelona, and to international destinations such as Paris and Lisbon. if you arrive by RENFE Train you can make your way to the EUSKOTREN heading to San Pelaio Station for pre arranged pickup from there.

 EUSKO TREN – There is also an underground railway, the Metro Donostialdea, a train connection with Bilbao and cities along the Basque Coast, such as Zarautz.
 The service linking it also Hendaye (France) and the SNCF, french rail service, with Lasarte passing through Donostia.
-You can catch this train to San Sebastian and Zarautz from Bilbao and From Hendaye which is the last stop on the SNCF train in France.
-You can get off At San Sebastian Station (Donostia) if you plan to jump on the 12.30 daily pickup from Maria Christina Hotel in San Sebastian or the San Pelaio Station (closer to camp) for all other pickup times.
+You can catch this train to Zarautz from Bilbao and From Hendaye which is the last stop on the SNCF train in France.
+Jump off at the San Pelaio Station for your pickup.

-If you arrive by bus in San Sebastian you can either make your way by foot or taxi to the Maria Christina hotel for a pre arranged 12.30pm pickup or alternatively make your way to San Pelaio Train station, Zarautz for collection at any time.
+If you arrive by bus in San Sebastian make your way to San Pelaio Train station.
 To get to San Pelaio Train station in Zarautz simply walk across the road from the bus station to the EUSKOTREN and jump on a train in the direction of Bilbao.

 Hola folks!
 Questions?
 Ask away in the Ask a Question tab and we will answer right here…